Freedom of information in the United States: Miscellaneous Authoritative Federal Sources

-U.S. Attorney General Memorandums
+U.S. Attorney General Memoranda

 History

 The Holder Memo is part of series of policy memos on how federal agencies should apply FOIA exemptions.
 Beginning in 1977 with Attorney General Griffin Bell, and continued by Attorney General William French Smith in 1981 and Attorney General Janet Reno in 1993, U.S. Department of Justice (DOJ) has announced how the executive branch should approach FOIA, its application, and DOJ's defense of agency's actions.
 In other words, DOJ's position on when they would defend in a FOIA suit has seesawed for about the last three decades.

 Reno Memo

 The Reno Memo established a "presumption" in favor of disclosure by providing that "it shall be the policy of the Department of Justice to defend the assertion of a FOIA exemption only in those cases where the agency reasonably foresees that disclosure would be harmful to an interest protected by that exemption".
 It encouraged all government agencies to review FOIA requests in a manner most favorable to openness and to release information, even though it might fall within one of the nine exemption categories, if no "foreseeable harm" would result from the disclosure.
 The goal was to achieve the "maximum responsible disclosure".